 Our middle school students are also encouraged to be leaders, collaborators and critical thinkers and are given many opportunities to help younger students, create and run essential programs for the school and community organizations.

-Graduates of Spring Garden Waldorf Middle School go on to attend local public and private high schools throughout Northeast Ohio and surveys of alumni report above average grades for high school’s requirements in math, science and foreign language.
+Graduates of Spring Garden Waldorf Middle School go on to attend local public and private high schools throughout Northeast Ohio and surveys of alumni report above average grades for high school’s requirements in math, science and Spanish.